Myshchenko/AzureFunctTest/README.md

 # AzureFunctTest

-This repository was created to test azure functions.
+This repository was created to test Azure functions.